-The banks are striving for better debt collection processes, as these processes evolve, the relationship between South African banks and indebted consumers is improving.
-There have been incidents of banks not agreeing to a debt counselors’ proposal, but these are declining.
+Banks are striving for better debt collection processes and as these processes evolve, so the relationship between South African banks and indebted consumers is improving.
+Though there have been incidents of banks not agreeing to a debt counsellors’ proposal, these incidents are declining.

-A bank may not collect outstanding funds from consumer who has applied for debt counseling for 90 days following the application.
-This is to ensure that the consumer has time to arrange their new payment plan and set it in motion.
+The process of debt counselling in SA dictates that a bank may not collect outstanding funds from consumer who has applied for debt counselling for 90 days following the application, to ensure that the consumer has time to arrange their new payment plan and set it in motion.

-As the main credit providers in South Africa, the banks have an obligation to work hand in hand with debt collection agencies and ensure the successful recovery of outstanding debts in a fair manner.
-Because of debt counseling and the bank’s increasing awareness of possible over-indebtedness recent years have seen a decline in bad debts occurring as the banks are now far more stringent when approving credit.
+As the main credit providers in South Africa, banks have an obligation to work hand-in-hand with debt collection agencies to ensure the successful recovery of outstanding debts in a fair manner.
+Thanks to debt counselling in SA and the bank’s increasing awareness of possible over-indebtedness, banks are now far more stringent when approving credit and recent years have seen a marked decline in bad debts occurring